shasuruvalli/mslearn-synapse/Instructions/Labs/10-Synapse-purview.md

 7. In the **products.csv** lineage diagram, select the **products** table and use its **Switch to asset** link to view details of the table (you may need to use the **&#8635; Refresh** button to see the table lineage diagram).

 The lineage tracking capability enabled by integrating Azure Synapse Analytics with Microsoft Purview enables you to determine how and when the data in your data stores was loaded, and where it came from.

+> **Tip**: In this exercise, you viewed the lineage information for in the Microsoft Purview Governance portal; but remember that the same assets can also be viewed in Synapse Studio through the search integration feature.

 ### Pause the dedicated SQL pool